 A short list of ingredients and a unique baking method creates these tasty cookies.

-- Combine the flour and touch of salt in a separate bowl.
+- Dry ingredients: Combine the flour and touch of salt in a separate bowl.
 Add the dry mixture to the creamed butter mixture in increments.
 The dough will come to a coarse crumb-like consistency.
 Continue beating until it works into a nice, smooth cookie dough consistency.

-- Stir in some chopped pecans and cover the bowl and chill the cookie dough for an hour.
+- Pecans: Stir in some chopped pecans and cover the bowl and chill the cookie dough for an hour.

-- Form the chilled dough into 1-inch balls and place them on an ungreased cookie sheet.
+- Shape: Form the chilled dough into 1-inch balls and place them on an ungreased cookie sheet.
 These cookies will not spread so you can place them about 1-to 2-inches apart.
 You should be able to fit all 26 to 28 cookies on one large cookie sheet.

 The Secret to the Best Pecan Sandies